Inspection, Testing and Reports

 - Industrial every 3 years.
 (Such as a Manufacturing Plant).

-Main Reasons for Test and Inspections
+Main Reasons for Electrical Testing and Inspections

 - BS 7671:2018 states every electrical installation should be periodically tested and inspected.